BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 The COVID-19 pandemic had a measurable positive effect on pollution levels---which did not last for long.
 However, one could argue that it also had a negative impact on trust levels in institutions, especially scientific ones.
 This erosion of trust may ultimately hinder efforts to address the climate crisis.
-The ongoing debate regarding climate change's origins and the necessity of curbing CO2 and equivalent gas emissions continues to persist even if the scientific community is clear on the matter---a conviction I have established via *second-order* observation.
+The ongoing debate regarding climate change's origins and the necessity of curbing CO2 and equivalent gas emissions continues to persist even if the scientific community is clear on the matter---a conviction I have established via *second-order observation*.

 It appears to me that COVID, combined with the rapid and highly polarizing consumption of "news" on social media, has fractured our social discourse.
 The culture of dialogue has suffered, forcing individuals to align with one of two extreme sides.